Photo Source: Anonymous

 At the markets, the Bagirmi Fulani trade their dairy products for grain, farm equipment, and cloth.
 The market also serves as a place for social gatherings.
 Village dances and ceremonies are held in the market.

-* Ask the Holy Spirit to grant wisdom and favor to missions agencies currently focusing on the Bagirmi Fulani.
+Ask the Holy Spirit to grant wisdom and favor to mission agencies currently focusing on the Bagirmi Fulani.